 Here’s where mobile technology comes in.
 It makes it so easy to record an incident, it encourages incident recording.
 Recording an incident could be as simple as opening an app on your smartphone and filling out a quick incident write-up.
 It’s not much harder than sending a text message!

 If recording an incident isn’t easily accessible, workers may worry about wasting time to fill out forms for minor incidents.
-You want to minimize any barriers that may prevent employees from recording incidents in order to maximize the incident data you can analyze.
+You want to minimize any barriers that may prevent employees from recording incidents in order to maximize the safety data you can analyze.

-Conduct Better Incident Investigation
+Conduct Better Incident Investigation with Mobile Apps

 It seems the immediate reaction whenever something occurs nowadays is to pull out the cellphone and start taking pictures.
 Often times a workplace injury is no different, and any photo evidence taken can provide good insight for the incident investigation.